KyrellGod/Historical-Stock-Quotes-to-Matlab/README.md

 ### 1. Download data from Alpha Vantage into .csv files

 Open a terminal and run the script *data_download.sh*.
-It will take several minutes to download als .csv files.
+It will take several minutes to download all .csv files.
 ```bash
 ./data_download.sh -i nasdaq100
 ```